RBAC Configuration

 allow:

-# Only access nodes labeled with the user's team
+# Only access nodes labeled with the user's team trait

 node_labels:

-team: "{{internal.traits.team}}"
+team: "{{internal.team}}"

-# Login as the user's own username
+# Login as one of the user's recorded logins, or as the SSO username

 logins:

-- "{{internal.traits.username}}"
+- "{{internal.logins}}"

 deny: {}

-nodes owned by their team.
+to nodes owned by their team.

 Session Options